astropy/astropy-v2.0-paper/README.md

 If you would like to be a co-author, please complete the form [here](https://docs.google.com/forms/d/1UOA7-fqWy5aeGtW54gNFHiMvs53ahOMrfJtFJiS0fyQ/).
 If the above does not apply to you but you feel that you should still be considered for co-authorship, please complete the form and your application will be reviewed.

-Authorship will be incontributors to the paper in order of contribution followed by an alphebetical list of contribtors to the astropy project.
+Authorship will be contributors to the paper in order of contribution followed by an alphebetical list of contribtors to the astropy project.